Hacking-Lab-2026/honeypot/README.md

 | `EVENTS_FILE` | *(empty)* | Path to a JSONL event log; falls back to in-memory storage when empty |
 | `EXPERIMENTS_FILE` | *(empty)* | Path to a YAML file of experiments to load at startup (e.g. [experiments.yaml](experiments.yaml)) |

-Binding to ports below 1024 (53, 123, 1900, 19) requires root/`sudo` on most systems, or
+Binding to ports below 1024 (53, 123, 1900, 19) requires root/`sudo` (or an elevated terminal
-`setcap`/port-forwarding if you want to run unprivileged.
+on Windows), or `setcap`/port-forwarding if you want to run unprivileged - see [Local testing without root/admin](#local-testing-without-rootadmin) above for a working unprivileged example.

 ## Running with Docker